-Use the following procedure to create a connection to Salesforce.com on the FlexNet Beacon.
+Use the following procedure to create a connection to Salesforce.com on the FlexNet Beacon (when you are not integrating with Flexera SaaS Manager).
 FlexNet Manager Suite provides an inventory adapter to import Salesforce.com license allocations and usage data.
 Operators can easily see unused Salesforce.com subscriptions which, in turn, allows you to manage costs at subscription renewal.
 A connection is required for each organization of Salesforce.com.
 The inventory beacon requires this connection to import all Salesforce.com licenses available to the enterprise, show consumption for each allocated license, show unused subscriptions, and support multiple Salesforce.com instances.